-Table 19: Labeling the input fields when data changes
+Table 20: Labeling the input fields when data changes

-Icon Meaning
+Icon Meaning Ó Changed value.
+The value is not yet saved.
+Click the icon to discard the change.
 The value will be changed at a specified time.
 You can change the value only at the specified time.

-The value will be changed at a specified time.
+7 The value will be changed at a specified time.

-For detailed information about planning times of execution, see the One Identity Manager Operational Guide.
+For detailed information about planning activation times, see the One Identity Manager Operational Guide.